gdeol4/gdeol4/README.md

   * Assemble raspberry pi 4 based hexapod

 **3. UofT ML term project:**
-* Using industrial data from a Canadian broadcast and advertising company to predicting live TV audience size.
+* Using industrial data from a Canadian broadcast and advertising company to predict live TV audience size.
   * feature engineering, using regressors for model explainability, seaborn visualizations.
 ## Projects: